How to Practice Body Positivity: Tips and Affirmations

-3. Be Aware of Social Media
+3. Be aware of social media

 Facebook and Instagram are great ways to stay in touch with friends and family, as well as allowing you to keep up-to-date with what others are doing.
 But they can also negatively impact your emotional well-being.

-In fact, a study in 2011 found that there was a correlation between the amount of time adolescent girls spent on Facebook, and their chance of developing a negative body image and an eating disorder.
-A similar correlation with eating disorders was found in girls who viewed “gossip- and leisure-related television programs such as ‘Gossip Girl’”.
+In fact, a study in 2021 found that there was a correlation between the amount of time pent on Facebook, and the chance of developing a negative body image and an eating disorder.
+Facebook users more prone to developing eating disorders, study finds.
+(2011, February 11).
+ScienceDaily. https://www.sciencedaily.com/110207091754.htm

 The study found that when the girls’ parents were involved in their media usage, and conducted critical discussions with them about what they were viewing, the girls showed more personal empowerment.
 This guided critique of media portrayal was seen as a protective shield against eating disorders.

-Take a Break
+Take a break